jtertil/CS50W-jt-project1/README.md

 #### My role:
  * App build from scratch.
 Design, front-end, and back-end, are my work.
+ * application.py - main config file, and helper functions
+ * views.py - all views functions
- * import.py allows import books and authors from csv file.
+ * import.py - allows import books and authors from csv file.
+ * form.py - forms and validators
+ * test.py - unittests

 #### Project main requirements:
 * Registration: Users should be able to register for your website, providing (at minimum) a username and password.